adtrace/adtrace_sdk_react_native/README.md

 In the same way that  [session callback parameters](#cp-session-callback)  are sent with every event or session that triggers our SDK, there are also session partner parameters.

-These are transmitted to network partners for all of the integrations activated in your  [dashboard][dashboard].
+These are transmitted to network partners for all of the integrations activated in your  [panel].

 The session partner parameters interface is similar to the event partner parameters interface, however instead of adding the key and its value to an event, add it by calling the  `addSessionPartnerParameter`  method of the  `AdTrace`  instance.